Splendidabbey/capital-bridge/README.md

 # CapitalBridge
 Built with HTML, CSS, and JS.
-A quiz game that assist in learning country capitals, flags, and shortcode at a go.
+A quiz game that assists in learning country capitals, flags, and shortcodes at a go.

 This repository contains renders of all the countries flags in PNG format, gotten from https://hampusborgos.github.io/country-flags/.
 Country Capitals, shortcode, flags were also taken from Wikipedia and google search results.